 You can install your Base Station almost anywhere.

-- Place it on a flat surface or mount it on a wall (screws and anchors are not included).
+- Place it on a flat surface or mount it on a wall (screws and anchors not included).

-- Make sure it’s near in a spot that gets great wifi reception or near your router if you want to use an Ethernet connection.
+- Make sure it’s in a spot that gets great wifi reception or near your router if you want to use an Ethernet connection.

 - Install in an area where the siren is best heard throughout the location.

 - Choose a centralized location to improve Z-Wave network coverage in all directions.

 - Make sure the spot you choose has cellular service, in case you want to subscribe to Ring Protect Pro and take advantage of cellular backup.*

 Is there anywhere I should avoid using a Base Station?

 - Don’t use it outdoors or in an environment with extreme temperatures or humidity.

 - Don’t use it with additional Base Stations.
 Only one Base Station can be used at each address.